YEETERBEAT/3DS-FULL-MODDING/README.md

 New 3DS XL
 New 2DS XL
 🤝 Contributing
 We welcome contributions from the community!
 If you have suggestions, mods, or themes you'd like to add, feel free to open an issue or submit a pull request.
 Together, we can make the 3DS REVIVE Project even better.
+Try our website (WIP) https://3DSreviveproject.org